RhinoEngineFounder/RhinoEngine/README.md

 ## How to make a simple game

-You can just code your own simple Character, by including the Engine/Object/Object.h file in your Class, and copy this bit of Code:
+You can just code your own simple Character, by including the Engine/Object/Object.h, or the Engine/RhinoCore.h file in your Class, and copy this bit of Code:
 ```
 class YouCharacterName : public Object